-- Keep your house clean because dust is easy to breathe in, and it can contribute to or cause respiratory infections.
+- Keep your house clean because dust is easy to breathe in, and it can irritate your lungs and make your symptoms worse if you have COPD, asthma, or a lung infection.
 Mold and mildew can also cause respiratory infections and irritation, which can lead to blood-tinged sputum.

 - Coughing up yellow and green phlegm may be a sign of a respiratory infection.
-Seeing your doctor for treatment early on to help prevent complications or a worsening of symptoms later.
+See your doctor for treatment early on to help prevent complications or a worsening of symptoms later.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.